Blue Flame vs Yellow Gas Flame

 The amount of oxygen supplied with the gas is the most important factor in determining the colour of the flame.

-Blue Flame = Complete Combustion
+What Does Blue Flame Mean - Blue Flame Means Complete Combustion

 If you ever took a high school chemistry class and had a chance to use a Bunsen burner, you know how adjusting the air (oxygen) supply affects the colour and temperature of the flame.